Craig Harrison (writer)

-Craig Harrison (born 1942 in Leeds, Yorkshire) is a British-New Zealand author, playwright, scriptwriter, and retired university lecturer for art history and film studies at Massey University, who is probably best known for his 1982 novel The Quiet Earth.
-Harrison's output has ranged widely, from science fiction to junior fiction, to comedies parodying academia.
-All of his books were published first in his adopted home of New Zealand.
+Craig Harrison (born 1942 in Leeds, Yorkshire) is a British-New Zealand author, playwright, scriptwriter, and retired university lecturer for art history and film studies at Massey University.
+He is best known for his 1982 novel The Quiet Earth.
+Harrison's output has ranged from science fiction to junior fiction, to comedies parodying academia.
+All of his books were first published in New Zealand.